NexusMaximus/NexusMaximus.github.io/_posts/2018-08-23-ch3_PMA_notes.md

 ### Running DLLs
-*rundll32.exe* is what we use to run functions or ordinals from DLL files.
+*rundll32.exe* is what we use to run functions or ordinals from DLL assets/images/posts.
 Syntax:

 ```
 C:\rundll32.exe DLLname, export arguments